Pakistan Armed Forces: Other Asian countries

+NATO states and Russia

 Throughout its history, Pakistan has had a fluctuating military relationship with the United States.
-During times of co-operation, US military funding and training have enhanced the Pakistan Armed Forces; in contrast, severing of US support at critical junctures has led to bitter disillusionment.
-These wide swings of fortune are something to which the Pakistanis have become accustomed, and they recognise that, whatever the provocation, the relationship with the United States has too much potential benefit to be discarded lightly.
+During times of co-operation, U.S. military funding and training have enhanced the Pakistan Armed Forces; in contrast, severing of U.S. support at critical junctures has led to bitter disillusionment.
+The Pakistani military, which generally prefers a balance with China or America, is not ready to sever ties with the United States, despite leaked Pentagon intelligence suggesting that Pakistani diplomats are negative about ties with it.

 In support of the United States' 2001 invasion of Afghanistan, Pakistan's armed forces received large amounts of military aid, funding, and training.
 According to Ministry of Finance calculations, in the three years prior to the 11 September attacks, Pakistan received approximately $9 million in American military aid; in the three years after, the amount increased to $4.2 billion.

-Pakistan has maintained strong military-to-military relations with the 30 member states of the North Atlantic Treaty Organization (NATO).
+Pakistan has maintained military-to-military relations with the 30 member states of the North Atlantic Treaty Organization (NATO).
 NATO regards its relations with Pakistan as "partners across the globe."
 With the support of US Secretary of State Colin Powell, Pakistan was designated a "major non-NATO ally" in 2004.
-After the United States troops withdraws Afghanistan in 2021, US ‘clearly distanced’ itself from Pakistan.
+However, after the United States troops withdraws Afghanistan in 2021, U.S. "clearly distanced" itself from Pakistan, and all U.S. military aid has been cancelled.

 Since the 2000s, military relations have improved between the Russian armed forces and the Pakistan armed forces.
+Russia and Pakistan have held Joint Tactical Exercise Friendship since 2016.